 The well and side-track have been plugged and abandoned consistent with the planned well abandonment program for this type of exploration drilling.

 The drilling of the Bambo wells fulfils the minimum work obligation of drilling one exploration well for the Initial Exploration Periods for both the A2 and A5 Licences and hence FAR and its co-venturer have the right to enter the next period (First Extension Exploration Period) for each of the Licences on expiry on 30 September 2022.

 During the year, FAR completed regional and detailed subsurface studies across A2 and A5.
 These studies included seismic processing and integration of various data

 sets acquired across the blocks, and, in early 2022, results obtained from the Bambo drilling campaign were included in the evaluation.
 This mapping has opened additional, material exploration opportunities and FAR has high-graded three prospects for potential future drilling: Panthera, Jatto and Malo.
 These three high-graded prospects each house multiple potential oil-bearing reservoir targets.
 The location and size of these prospects are shown in Figure 2 and Table 1.

 FAR is now progressing a farm down of its working interest in Blocks A2 and A5 and in doing so, seeks a carry on the cost of a well for drilling in late 2023 and a contribution to past costs.

 FAR has budgeted to spend US$6.8 million during the year ending 31 December 2022 on The Gambia licences and their farm-down, corporate and administration costs.
 It is expected that a farm-down will be completed during 2022.

-For further information and up-to-date progress on FAR’s The Gambia licences, please visit the Announcements & Reports section of the Company website.
+For further information and up-to-date progress on FAR’s Gambian licences, please visit the Announcements & Reports section of the Company website.